RichoKD/GalaxyRend/worker/README_API.md

-# FluxFrame Worker - API-Based Architecture
+# GalaxyRend Worker - API-Based Architecture

-This worker connects to the FluxFrame backend API to receive and process rendering jobs.
+This worker connects to the GalaxyRend backend API to receive and process rendering jobs.
 It replaces the direct blockchain polling approach with a more efficient API-based workflow.

 ## Architecture Overview